15+ Consignment Shops Near You (And Online)

 Why Sell Items At Consignment Shops?

-Selling at consignment shops is such a great idea.
-If you are looking to declutter your house, closet or shed, but the items are still in good working order, using a consignment store to take your goods just makes sense.
+Selling at consignment shops is a great idea.
+If you are looking to declutter your house, closet, or shed but the items are still in good working order, using a consignment store to take your goods just makes sense.

-Consignment shops are also good if you are looking to make a couple extra bucks or even start a side hustle.
-There are some retailers that will take your items and offer you cash upfront.
+Consignment shops are also good if you want to make extra money or start a side hustle.
+Some retailers will take your items and offer you cash upfront.

-Or if you use some online second hand marketplaces, they will take care of all the legwork, and only take a small percentage of the transaction once the sale is complete.
-So you are still able to make a nice chunk of change.
+Or, if you use some online second-hand marketplaces, they will do all the legwork and only take a small percentage of the transaction once the sale is complete.
+So you can still make a nice chunk of change.

 Summary